2i2c-org/2i2c-org.github.io/content/projects/active/hubs-for-education.md

   columns = "2"
 +++

-The Hubs for Education pilot is an attempt at making interactive computing environments more accessible to the research and education community, with a focus on smaller colleges and minority-serving institutions.
-It is a collaboration between [CloudBank](https://www.cloudbank.org/), the [Berkeley Division of Computing, Data Science, and Society](https://data.berkeley.edu/dsep), and 2i2c.
+The Hubs for Education pilot makes interactive computing environments more accessible to educational communities from smaller colleges and minority-serving institutions.
+It is a collaboration with [CloudBank](https://www.cloudbank.org/), and the [Berkeley Division of Computing, Data Science, and Society](https://data.berkeley.edu/dsep).
 2i2c provides development and management of JupyterHub infrastructure geared towards educational use-cases, in partnership with these collaborators.